Interactive Greenhouse Gas Emissions Map

 - Math students could use the map to determine the best method for displaying data gathered from it, as in Interpreting and Displaying Sets of Data.

-- Pair the Interactive Greenhouse Gas Emissions Map with Earth 2100: The Effects of Greenhouse Gases and select different population, economic, and technological scenarios and learn which greenhouse gas has the greatest effect on global temperature.
+- Pair the Interactive Greenhouse Gas Emissions Map with Global Climate Change: Understanding the Greenhouse Effect and select different population, economic, and technological scenarios and learn which greenhouse gas has the greatest effect on global temperature.